Rules of the Game Tūkstantis

 Card Game Thousand for Two

 “Thousand” can also be played by two, just with fewer cards.
-Usually, each player gets 6 cards, and the rest are set aside.
+Usually, each player is dealt 6 cards, and the others are set aside.
 Every other game is started by a different player.
 The first player to start the game by agreement must collect 100 or 120 points.

-If they don't collect the required number of points, they get a minus (just like when playing with four and the points are subtracted after winning the 3-card purchase).
+If the required number of points is not collected, a minus is recorded for them (just like when playing with four and points are subtracted after winning a 3-card purchase).

-In the next game, the other player must collect a certain number of eyes.
-Also, if such rules are not satisfactory, you can play without point subtraction, as the game can take a very long time.
+In the next game, another player must collect a certain number of eyes.
+Moreover, if such rules are not satisfactory, it is possible to play without point subtraction, as the game can last very long.

-After a cut, players take one card each from the deck and continue collecting cards until the deck is empty and the cards are played.
+After a trick is made, players take one card each from the deck and continue collecting cards until the deck is gone and the cards are played.

 Another variant of the game for two is possible.
 Both players share 8 cards each and make 2 card banks of 4 cards each.

-Again, bets are placed, and the winner takes one of the banks and gives 2 unnecessary cards to the opponent.
+Again, bets are placed, and the winner takes one of the banks and gives the opponent 2 unnecessary cards.
 The other bank remains untouched until the end of the game.